Easy DIY Steps for Clearing Blocked Sinuses at Home

 Hydration and Internal Support for Sinus Clearing

 Staying hydrated plays a crucial role in how to get rid of sinus congestion naturally.
 Fluids help thin mucus, making it less sticky and easier to drain from blocked sinus cavities.
-Hydration-related habits that support sinus health include:
+Hydration-related habits that support sinus health include drinking water consistently throughout the day, warm fluids like herbal teas or broths and avoiding excessive caffeine or alcohol, which can contribute to dehydration.

 Elevation and Rest: Often Overlooked Sinus Relief Methods